Types of Therapeutic Radiation

-Radiation and chemotherapy in combination
+Radiation and chemotherapy used together

 Stereotactic irradiation (radiosurgery)

 This is the use of a single high dose of radiation to do surgery.
 The radiation is

 sent into the diseased tissue with very narrow beams.
 One type is called linear acceleration.

 Another type is called the Gamma Knife®.
 With these types of surgery, you may spend

 less time in the hospital afterwards.
 It also lowers the costs for treating some kinds

 This therapy uses higher-energy particles of radiation to treat cancer.
 The types